bisnad/MotionContinuation/rnn_interactive_live_mocap/README.md

 The following OSC messages are received by the tool:

-- Specifies by index the motion capture file from which a new input motion sequence is extract to initialise the model : `/mocap/seqindex <integer index>`
-- Specifies by index the end frame within the current motion capture file which a new input motion sequence is extract to initialise the model : `/mocap/seqinput <integer index>`
+- Extract from the live stream of incoming motion data a short motion sequence and pass it as input motion sequence to the motion continuation model: `/mocap/initliveseq`
 - Specifies by index and quaternion value a joint whose rotation is overwritten in the input motion sequence : /mocap/setjointrot `<integer index>  <float rotw> <float rotx> <float roty> <float rotz>`
 - Specifies by index and quaternion value a joint to which a rotation is added in the input motion sequence : /mocap/changejointrot`<integer index>  <float rotw> <float rotx> <float roty> <float rotz>`